-Due to the experience that HCS has regarding handling and testing of these electrical parts, this scope of work was carried with delays.
+Due to the experience that HCS has regarding handling and testing of these electrical parts, this scope of work was carried without delays.

 The team were led by one of our experienced CompEx certified electrical technicians who completed the installation and testing as per the client’s installation procedures.

 The dropped object installation was required to protect the tubing and the EFL over the full length of the riser.
 This included mounting plates on to the top of the riser and fixing in place via clamps to the U bolts.

 The outcome of this project demonstrated that HCS’s capability in delivering quality workmanship, and showcased our quality management and project management expertise.